-- 19. The Commission lacks sufficient data on energy efficiency program participation by certain demographic groups (e.g., region, language, ethnicity/race, disability participants, tribal participants). - 20.
-The Commission currently lacks indicators of community engagement on energy efficiency. - 21.
-The CAEECC EMWG included indicators for community engagement, but the group did not reach consensus on whether and which indicators should be required. - 22.
-Goals for the indicators in the market support and equity segments of the portfolio are important as these segments have broader and more society-focused objectives than the resource acquisition segment. - 23.
-The MAP approach provides numerous benefits to the energy efficiency portfolios, including flexibility. - 24.
-Integrated demand-side management approaches are attractive to customers and offer opportunities for successful customer installation of multiple preferred technologies for energy savings and/or grid improvements. - 25.
-Because of their local focus, RENs are uniquely positioned to focus on community-based program design. - 26.
+- 18. The Commission lacks sufficient data on energy efficiency program participation by certain demographic groups (e.g., region, language, ethnicity/race, disability participants, tribal participants). - 19.
+The Commission currently lacks indicators of community engagement on energy efficiency. - 20.
+The CAEECC EMWG included indicators for community engagement, but the group did not reach consensus on whether and which indicators should be required. - 21.
+Goals for the indicators in the market support and equity segments of the portfolio are important as these segments have broader and more society-focused objectives than the resource acquisition segment. - 22.
+The market access approach provides numerous benefits to the energy efficiency portfolios, including flexibility. - 23.
+Integrated demand-side management approaches are attractive to customers and offer opportunities for successful customer installation of multiple preferred technologies for energy savings and/or grid improvements. - 24.
+Because of their local focus, RENs are uniquely positioned to focus on community-based program design. - 25.
 The upcoming reassessment of the energy efficiency potential and goals in R.13-11-005 will have an impact on the TSB forecasts, cost-effectiveness forecasts, annual budgets, and program segmentation of the portfolio.